Information about the referral and assessment process for children who have substantial and permanent disabilities.

 Children who need lower levels of support may be eligible for a modest grant to purchase short breaks.
-For information about this see the short breaks statement (pdf / 267 KB) document.
+For information about this see our short breaks statement.
 There is also information about what else is available in the local offer section.

 Disabled children's service teams may also work with young people aged 18 and up to 25 years if they still have an education, health and care plan.
 You can find out more about preparing for adulthood here.

 If you are over 18 you may also be eligible to services from health and adult services.